elves/elvish/website/ref/language.md

 When declaring a variable that already exists, the existing variable is shadowed.
-The shadowed variable may still be accessed indirectly if it is referenced by a function.
+The shadowed variable may still be accessed indirectly if it is previously referenced by a function.
 Example:

 ```elvish-transcript
 ~> var x = old